Phone Farm vs Cloud Phone: The Real Cost Comparison

 - fewer recovery tasks handled by the customer.

-This does not mean every cloud phone is a good deal.
-Some cloud phone products are cheap because the environment is weak, synthetic, or limited.
+This does not mean every cloud phone product is economically equivalent.
+Some low-cost cloud phone offerings are cheap because the environment is weak, synthetic, or limited.
 The cost question is not just subscription vs ownership.
 It is subscription price relative to what the infrastructure actually gives you.

 CapEx vs OpEx is only the first layer